What you should know about ghost guns as Biden announces new regulation

 Republican Gov. Larry Hogan thanked the legislature for addressing untraceable firearms in a letter.
 But he said the legislation did not go far enough to hold accountable those who actually commit shootings.

-Last October, New York Gov. Kathy Hochul signed legislation last October aimed at tackling the epidemic of gun violence, including prohibiting "the sale of ghost guns and requiring gunsmiths and dealers in firearms to register firearms in their possession," according to the governor's office.
+Last October, New York Gov. Kathy Hochul, a Democrat, signed legislation last October aimed at tackling the epidemic of gun violence, including prohibiting "the sale of ghost guns and requiring gunsmiths and dealers in firearms to register firearms in their possession," according to the governor's office.

 Federal cases have targeted alleged traffickers